BennyOe/libgdx-ktx-normal-map-example/README.md

 ---

+## Limitations

+- **Desktop Only**
+  The engine is currently designed for desktop platforms and may not perform well on mobile devices due to the complexity of per-pixel lighting calculations.

 ## Dependencies & Setup

 - **Language**: Kotlin
 - **Dependencies**: LibGDX, Box2D, Box2DLights
+- **Based on**: The great work of https://gist.github.com/mattdesl/4653464
 - **Optional**: LibKTX (used in the demo, but not required)

 ### Gradle